 - Never confront a local and don’t insult the local culture

-- Do not involve in a group fight or any other street event unless the local guide told you it is safe to do.
+- Do not involve yourself in a group fight or any other street event unless the local guide told you it is safe to do.
 Because it might be a trick to rob you

 - Nightlife in Addis Ababa is very much alive, especially in the central areas.
 This does not mean the city is perfect.
 You might come across problems.
 It is safer to go out in pairs or in groups.